sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## UpdateChannelMetacounterByKey

-> Dictionary&lt;string, string&gt; UpdateChannelMetacounterByKey (string channelType, string channelUrl, string key, string apiToken = null, Object body = null)
+> Dictionary&lt;string, string&gt; UpdateChannelMetacounterByKey (string apiToken, string channelType, string channelUrl, string key, Object body = null)

 Update a channel metacounter - When updating a specific item of a channel metacounter by its key